MarileneK/git-cheatsheet/README.md

 ### 1. Set up the user information <a name="title1"></a>

-So you are in your terminal, write the following commands.
+So, you are in your terminal, write the following commands.
 - Set up your name:
     - /!\ Replace only the values _yourFirstName yourLastName_ and keep the double quotes!
 ```